Alt900/AngularPeek/README.md

-# Peek a Angular Technical Analysis Tool
+# Peek a browser-based GUI
 ![logo](public/favicon.ico)

 ## What is the goal of this project?